HKUDS/MMSSL/README.md

 |   Sparsity   |   | 99.961\% |      |   | 99.899\% |      |   | 99.904\% |     |     |   |  99.970\%  |    |

+- `2023.11.1 new multi-modal datastes uploaded`: 📢📢 🌹🌹 We provide new multi-modal datasets `Netflix` and `MovieLens`  (i.e., CF training data, multi-modal data including `item text` and `posters`) of new multi-modal work [LLMRec](https://github.com/HKUDS/LLMRec) on Google Drive. 🌹We hope to contribute to our community and facilitate your research~

 - `2023.3.23 update(all datasets uploaded)`: We provide the processed data at [Google Drive](https://drive.google.com/drive/folders/1AB1RsnU-ETmubJgWLpJrXd8TjaK_eTp0?usp=share_link).
 - `2023.3.24 update`: The official website of the `Tiktok` dataset has been closed.
 Thus, we also provide many other versions of preprocessed [Tiktok](https://drive.google.com/drive/folders/1hLvoS7F0R_K0HBixuS_OVXw_WbBxnshF?usp=share_link).
 We spent a lot of time pre-processing this dataset, so if you want to use our preprocessed Tiktok in your work please cite.
 ```